Lady Bird is an American coming-of-age film written and directed by Greta Gerwig, who won a bunch of awards for it. I can see why.

 But the unlikeability of Mavis Gary was definitely also in the writing.
 Female characters don’t need to be likeable.
 I doubt Diablo Cody was even trying to make a likeable character in Mavis.
 I’m sure she wasn’t.
 The problem is, Mavis isn’t sympathetic, either.

-Notice her trick fails.
+There is a scene in the movie in which Mavis tries to be a trickster character.
+Bear in mind, audiences love trickster archetypes.
+Note that her trick fails.
 Mavis Gary now comes across as a bit simple, and also unkind.
 My sympathy is with the young woman checking her in, and I don’t think it’s just because I’ve worked in customer service.
 But Lady Bird is also a trickster who fails.

 - She gets caught stealing wafers from church